CUSTOM DESIGN PROCESS

 Which Design Process is Right For Me?

-Match Play Ink in Rochester, NY has a variety of ways to get your logo onto the product you’re looking for.
+Match Play Ink in Webster, NY has a variety of ways to get your logo onto the product you’re looking for.
 From the tried and true screen printing process, to heat transferring, we will make your logo stand out.
 Our process ensures your logo will stay vibrant wash after wash.
 Jump over to our catalog to see all our clothing and accessory options.
 Our friendly and knowledgeable staff is always ready to answer your questions.
 We want to make you a customer for life, and we’ll strive to satisfy your needs from top to bottom.

 Screen printing, sometimes referred to as silk screening, is a form of garment printing in which plasticol-based inks are pressed through a screen onto a garment, leaving a layer of ink on top of the fabric.
 Screen printing is the most established and widely-used form of garment printing available.